 The Community Services Office was established in 1976 to provide information, referral and supportive services to residents of the Town of Mamaroneck and Village of Larchmont.
-For 33 years, the Community Services Office operated a Senior Citizens Center, a Meals on Wheels program and 260 federally funded Housing Choice Vouchers that provide rental assistance to low income households.
+For 33 years, the Community Services Office operated a Senior Citizens Center, a Meals on Wheels program and administered 260 federally funded Housing Choice Vouchers that provide rental assistance to low income households.

 Concurrently, the Village of Mamaroneck operated these same programs until January 2009, when the Town of Mamaroneck and Village of Mamaroneck elected officials agreed to consolidate these programs under the Town of Mamaroneck Community Services Office.
 This greatly improved the coordination and administration of an array of services to the residents of the three municipalities.

 The Town of Mamaroneck currently receives federal funding from the US Department of Health and Human Services through the Westchester County Department of Senior Programs and Services to administer various nutrition programs and transportation services for senior citizens.

 The US Department of Housing and Urban Development contracts with the Town of Mamaroneck annually to provide funding to administer 647 Housing Choice Vouchers.
 The Town of Mamaroneck handles the eligibility determination for eight 1-bedroom and two 2-bedroom Workforce Housing rentals at The Cambium and 13 units at Hommocks Park Apartments which are set aside for Housing Choice Voucher holders.